-U

-WV

-AU

-If there are extenuating circumstances which render an instructor unable to assign a grade or evaluate a student's work and assign a grade to replace an "Incomplete" notation, the head of the academic unit in which the course was taught will select an instructor to act in the place of the original instructor.
-After appropriate evaluation of the student's work, that instructor will assign a grade in place of the "Incomplete" notation.

-Unsatisfactory (graduate) -a permanent grade used in certain graduate coursework indicating that a student made unsatisfactory progress towards completing the course requirements.
-No credit hours are earned for a "U" grade and the "U" grade does not affect the calculation of quality points or GPA.
-A "U" grade in an "R" or "S" graded course carries no credit and the course must be repeated.
+4: Additional grades and notations that may be found on a student term record or transcript.

-Waived courses -those courses eliminated from the list of requirements that a student must take to graduate.
+WV Waived courses -those courses eliminated from the list of requirements that a student must take to graduate.
 For undergraduate students, only physical education courses and cooperative work experience may be waived because of previously completed experience.

-- X Grade -Assigned for successful completion of various assessments as defined in.
-"X" grade has three purposes: - indicate credit by exam (undergraduate), - indicate credit for non-traditional learning (undergraduate), and - indicate Credit by Competency (graduate) - "X" graded courses do not count toward the residency requirement and do not affect GPA calculations.
+X X Grade -Assigned for successful completion of various assessments as defined in.
+"X" grade has three purposes: indicate credit by exam (undergraduate), indicate credit for non-traditional learning (undergraduate), and indicate Credit by Competency (graduate) "X" graded courses do not count toward the residency requirement and do not affect GPA calculations.
 Credit hours are included as hours earned.

-For graduate students, the total combined amount of credit applied through external (non-RIT) transfer credit, waived courses, and credit by competency may not exceed 20% of the total credits in the graduate program as noted in the graduate catalog.
+For graduate students, the total combined amount of credit applied through external (non- RIT) transfer credit, waived courses, and credit by competency may not exceed 20% of the total credits in the graduate program as noted in the graduate catalog.
 Exceptions to the maximum credit by exam for graduate programs can be granted by the Graduate Council in unusual circumstances upon appeal from the dean of the college involved.
-For programs housed outside the college structure, the approval of the director of the academic unit is required.

-Audit -indicates a student has officially registered for the course for no credit.
+For programs housed outside the college structure, the approval of the director of the academic unit is AU Audit -indicates a student has officially registered for the course for no credit.
 Courses available for audit are at the discretion of the college or academic unit.
 With permission of the instructor, the student may elect to take examinations and do course assignments.
 Audited courses do not count toward the residency or other degree requirements.
 Credit hours are not earned and GPA calculations are not affected.
 A student may register for audit any time during the official registration period for the term.
 However, a student may not change from audit to credit or credit to audit after the official add/drop period (first seven calendar days, excluding Sundays and holidays, of the full fall, and spring terms and summer session.)
-Changes from audit to credit must be accompanied by full payment of tuition.
+Changes from audit to credit must be accompanied by full payment of tuition

-Excluding audit courses, undergraduate students enrolled for less than 12 credit hours or graduate students enrolled for less than 9 credit hours may take any additional hours for audit at a charge of one-half the normally assessed tuition rate.